 Prostate Biopsy Treatment West Palm Beach

 If you are struggling with prostate cancer and want a reliable treatment like prostate biopsy for the detection of prostate cancer, it is crucial to find a highly skilled urologist.
-Dr. Mourad Abouelleil is a highly experienced urologist specializing in the urinary systems and male sexual health.
+Dr. Mourad Abouelleil is a highly experienced urologist in West Palm Beach, specializing in the urinary system and male sexual health.
 When the tests show positive results for prostate cancer, Dr. Mourad Abouelleil may recommend a prostate biopsy.
 This procedure involves taking tiny bits of tissue from the prostate to check for any abnormal cells under a microscope.
 If cancer is found, the doctor will discuss the essential treatment options with you.

 What is Prostate Biopsy?